PlanterApp/planter_blog/content/posts/pet-proofing/index.md

 ### Why is Pet-Proofing Necessary?

+Pet-proofing your garden is crucial to protect the safety and health of your pets.
+Many common garden plants can be toxic to pets if ingested; similarly, some chemicals and pesticides used in gardening can be harmful to pets, so you'll want to keep your fur babies away from it or opt for pet-safe alternatives whenever possible.
+Pets could also be injured by stray tools, particularly if they're sharp; or they may eat your compost and get sick.

+On the other side, pets, especially dogs and cats, can unintentionally cause damage to a garden.
+Even through playing, behaviors such as digging, trampling, doing their business, or snacking on the plants, could cause damage.
+Digging can uproot plants and disrupt the garden's appearance, while trampling can lead to bare patches in lawns and flower beds.
+Pets' urine contains nitrogen, which can burn plants, and their feces may introduce harmful bacteria.
+Chewing on plants can harm their growth.
+Additionally, pets can disrupt beneficial insects and their role in pollination.

+By implementing some preventative measures, you can make sure to protect your pets and your hobby!

 ### \[X] Ways to Pet-Proof Your Garden

 * Chicken Wire Fence can protect the whole bed